The Distinction Between Volts and Watts

 Thus, the automobile journey example and the formula V x A = W both imply rate.
 The rate for a car is represented by the well-known abbreviation MPH (miles per hour), where rate is defined as distance divided by time.

 Amperage and voltage are helpful sets of data for electrical systems.
-Wattage, however, is a further common form of data since it combines the two to create a measurement akin to rate or speed.
+Wattage, however, is another common form of data since it combines the two to create a measurement akin to rate or speed.

 There it is: the distinction between volts and watts.
 The information provided here should act as a guide.